MicrosoftLearning/MB-280T02-Empower-sellers-with-Dynamics-365-Sales-and-Microsoft-365-Copilot-for-Sales/Instructions/Labs/02-Manage-leads-opp.md

 1. Enter the following:
    - Customer Need: Looking to upgrade their coffee machines at multiple locations.
    - Proposed Solution: Recommending multiple AirPot Duo Machines.
-   - Identify Stakeholders: Completed
+   - Identify Stakeholders: completed
-   - Identify Competitors: Completed
+   - Identify Competitors: completed
 1. Select the **Next Stage** button.
 1. On the Propose stage, set all the fields to **Completed.**
 1. Select the **Next Stage** button.